REBEL: Re-Imagining Future Smart Living – Beyond the Living Lab

 The REBEL mission is to:

-REBEL will do this by creating a support system of REBEL meet-ups, networking opportunities, seed-corn projects and strategic REBEL pedagogy development.
+REBEL does this by creating a support system of REBEL meet-ups, networking opportunities, seed-corn projects and strategic REBEL pedagogy development.
 REBEL is led by a leader’s pool of international guest professors, Halmstad University researchers and REBEL project leaders.

 Participating researchers